News

 NEW DATE: Health fair to bring awareness to Teen Pregnancy and HIV

 FOR IMMEDIATE RELEASE WILMINGTON –According to the National Center for Health Statistics, Delaware ranks 26th in the country for teen pregnancy.
-With regard to the rate of those living with HIV in the First State, the number is nearly 22 per 100,000 residents.
-On Saturday, July 21st, I Am My Sister’s Keeper, Inc. (MSK) will […]
+With regard to the rate of those living with […]

 Read more